-The FAFSA Need Analysis is the application for the Federal Pell Grant, Supplemental Educational Opportunity Grant, the Federal Loan Program which includes both the Subsidized and Unsubsidized Student Loan, and the Federal Work-Study Program.
+The Free Application for Federal Student Aid (FAFSA) is the application for the Federal Pell Grant, Supplemental Educational Opportunity Grant, the Federal Loan Program which includes both the Subsidized and Unsubsidized Student Loan, and the Federal Work-Study Program.

 The FAFSA application may be completed via the Web at www.fafsa.gov.
-Students needing assistance with this application process should contact the Office of Financial Aid.
+Students needing assistance with this application process should contact the Office of Scholarships and Financial Aid.